est31/cargo-udeps/README.md

 ## Known bugs

-There are no false positives, but some unused crates might not be detected.
+* Some unused crates might not be detected.
   This includes crates used by std and its dependencies as well as crates that are already being used by dependencies of the studied crate.

+* Crates are currently only handled on a per name basis.
+  Two crates with the same name but different versions would be a problem.

 ### License
 [license]: #license